 Resident Indians and NRIs can buy insurance policies offered by LIC of India.
 Individuals looking to buy the policy should meet the entry age limits prescribed under the plans to be eligible to buy the policy.

-Paying premiums for LIC’s plans are not difficult.
+Paying premiums for LIC’s plans is not difficult.
 There are two options of paying premiums which are as follows –

 If you have bought a policy from LIC and want to check its status, you can do so on the website of LIC.
 You would have to register as a customer after which you can check your policy status.
 For registration, you need to follow these steps –